 Do all data munging within your program i.e. no editing the excel spreadsheets!!!

+You should have an untouched copy of your data on your H:\ drive and the shared team drives

 Your outputs should be reproducible from the code you have:

 Make sure this is the case by routinely clearing your programming environment and re-running the code in a clean environment to ensure your results aren’t contingent on ‘hidden’ packages/modules that were loaded erroneously